Closed Sessions turns 15 - DJ RTC reflects on Past & Present…

 TD: Jumping back for a moment, talk to us a bit about your path in music leading up to starting Closed Sessions…

-RTC: My path in music starts back in Hyde Park.
-I was mesmerized by The Box, MTV, Rolling Stone at an early age and loved so many genres from so many influences.
-Common lived a block away in one direction.
-My next door neighbor was a folk singer named David Bromberg… Rawkus Records and Okayplayer hit when I was in high school and it reframed music and Hip Hop as something that didn’t just exist on TV or the radio but all around me.
-That’s also when I started making daily trips to Dr. Wax, discovered all the great indie Hip Hop being made not just in Chicago, but in my neighborhood.
+Rawkus Records and Okayplayer hit when I was in high school and it reframed music and Hip Hop as something that didn’t just exist on TV or the radio but all around me.
+That’s also when I started making daily trips to Dr. Wax, and saw music videos by groups like The Primeridian (“Battle Cry”).
+Through Dr. Wax, the Box, and seeing local flyers around the neighborhood, I discovered all the great indie Hip Hop being made not just in Chicago, but in my neighborhood.
 I took that with me to Bloomington, IN and started to get involved with like-minded students at Indiana University.
-That’s where I discovered the Hip Hop Congress, started throwing concerts, open mics, food drives and started DJing.
-While I was there, I also started writing and just emailing artists to request interviews - Eventually someone at Indiana found me and gave me a place to publish these interviews.
+That’s where I became heavily involved with the Hip Hop Congress, started throwing concerts, open mics, food drives and started DJing.
+I may have entered an emcee battle or two, but thankfully there were no cellphones and no footage will ever surface.
+While I was at Indiana University, I also started writing and cold-emailing artists to request interviews - Eventually another student at Indiana found me and gave me a place to publish these interviews.
 That was SoundSlam.com, one of the earliest music websites.
-This was even pre-blog era around 2004/2005.
+This was the pre-blog era around 2004/2005.
 I graduated college and came back to Chicago to do Teach For America at Henderson Elementary.
-After school, I would switch into RTC mode and interview my heroes, DJ wherever I could, and make mixtapes.
+After school, I would switch into DJ RTC mode and interview my heroes, DJ wherever I could, and make mixtapes.
 I even had a talk show with Dave Jeff called Saturdays On The PHLI.
-I would bring my turntables to the PHLI store in Hyde Park, setup a couch and we would do interviews right there in the store.
+I would bring my turntables to the PHLI store in Hyde Park, set up a couch, and we would do interviews right there in the store.
 I was writing bios for artists, working for a small management company called Bandit Productions - really doing any and everything I could to make a name for myself.
 I met 3 guys at one of my gigs that had a bunch of domains, one of which was called Rubyhornet.
 They wanted to turn it into a content site to boost their domain and advertising business.
 They trusted me with the keys and the rest is really history.
+That was a long answer, and I hope people are still reading.

 TD: A lot of how These Days covers the Chicago music scene was informed by the work you did leading Ruby Hornet, how do you reflect on that work & the role of local music media within this scene both then and now?

-RTC: The RubyHornet days were kind of like my own version of “Entourage”.
-I look back on those days and just think, ‘man, that was an amazing way to spend my 20’s.’
-Being paid to write about music, go to concerts, DJ, make mixtapes - it was a dream come true and also a wildly hectic lifestyle.
-I loved it.
-As far as perspective, the main point of rubyhornet was to showcase Chicago Hip Hop music and culture from the inside looking out, not as “the press” showing up to cover things.
-We wanted to make things happen, and also change the narrative that you had to leave Chicago to make it in the music business (as an artist, business person, videographer etc).
+We wanted to change the narrative that you had to leave Chicago to make it in the music business (as an artist, business person, videographer etc).
 We also wanted to change the narrative that Chicago was the city of haters.
-I think rubyhornet and fakeshoredrive did a lot to ease some tensions and spark collaborations.
+I think rubyhornet and fakeshoredrive did a lot to ease those tensions and spark collaborations.
 There were outlets that were accessible, informed, and had a real stake in Chicago Hip Hop.
 RH and FSD were ways that people could see what everyone was doing and interact without the thought, ‘if this artist is on FSD or RH, then there’s one less spot for me.’
-And then the live events where the blog came to life was a melting pot of styles, neighborhoods, crews.
+And then the live events - the blog came to life provided a platform to showcase and merge styles, neighborhoods, crews.
 I think that Chicago Hip Hop would not be where it is today without the work we did at rubyhornet.
-Anyone who says otherwise is does not have a true recollection of history.
+Anyone who says otherwise does not have a true recollection of history.

 TD: How did you make use of perspectives gained through your experiences as a journalist, DJ, music fan, etc. and apply that to helping artists put out records on CS?